 Air Fryer Cookie Fries

 They’re perfect for a twist on dessert or as a unique snack.
-Air Fryer Cookie Fries can be topped with ice cream and sprinkles for a fun twist on traditional cookies and ice cream or served alongside dipping sauces like chocolate or raspberry for an interactive appetizer at parties.
+Air Fryer Cookie Fries can be topped with ice cream and sprinkles for a fun twist on traditional cookies and ice cream or served alongside dipping sauces like chocolate or raspberry for an interactive party appetizer.

 Cookie Fries